Updated: Oct 26, 2022

 Project/game/inquiry-based learning, creative/critical thinking initiatives, and edtech!

-Student Teacher Feature Tips shared: have and demonstrate a growth mindset, develop relationships with your students, try to implement 2 way to feedback, create a community of learners, & try something new during student teaching!
+Student Teacher Feature Tips: have and demonstrate a growth mindset, develop relationships with your students, try to implement 2 way to feedback, create a community of learners, & try something new during student teaching!

 💡 Get your guide to adding edumagic into your student teaching today!
 Go on add those sprinkles to your practicum!
 Just click here for the free download!